jeff1evesque/machine-learning/doc/unit_test/pytest.rst

     ========================== 21 passed in 63.84 seconds ==========================

 **Note:** future releases (i.e. milestone `1.0 <https://github.com/jeff1evesque/machine-learning/milestones/1.0>`_),
-will include more granular unit tests, or more logical ordered, such that particular sets of unit tests will conditionally run upon execution of test dependencies.
+will include more granular unit tests, or better logical order, such that particular sets of unit tests will conditionally run, upon successful execution of dependencies.

 It is important to understand that building the corresponding docker containers needed for the unit tests, is resource intensive, also with respect to the harddisk.
-Therefore, the `unit-tests` bash script, properly `cleans-up <https://github.com/jeff1evesque/machine-learning/blob/b9fdb85c55fa99992ed78cba538d5ef7f3c62c64/utility/unit-tests#L75-L89>`_ after it's execution.
+Therefore, the |unit-tests|_ will `clean-up <https://github.com/jeff1evesque/machine-learning/blob/b9fdb85c55fa99992ed78cba538d5ef7f3c62c64/utility/unit-tests#L75-L89>`_
+after it's execution.
 Additionally, given that the vagrant development environment, has not exceeded harddisk limitations, all executions should have necessary space by default, from an initial ``vagrant up xxx``.
-For example, during the execution of the `unit-tests` (before clean-up), the harddisk partitions were as follows:
+For example, during the execution of the `unit-tests` (before clean-up), the harddisk partitions should be as follows:

 .. code:: bash
     vagrant@trusty64:/vagrant/utility$ df -h